Alihoe/SimBa/README.md

 ‘k’: top k matches to be considered for final ranking

-‘no_cache’: optional, if this is chosen sentence embedding will not be stored which can be impractically for experimenting with different parameters (it takes a long time to encode all queries and especially all targets)
+‘no_cache’: optional, if this is chosen sentence embedding will not be stored which can be impractical for experimenting with different parameters (it takes a long time to encode all queries and especially all targets)

 ### 4. Evaluation
 Script can be found here: evaluation/scorer/main.py\